Training and Service Activities

 In the spring, each intern will provide individual supervision to a master's or doctoral level practicum student.
 Supervision of supervision will involve weekly review of videotaped supervision sessions and discussion and/or tape review of practicum students' individual sessions in a group format.
-The focus will be on conceptualization and assessment of supervisees' needs and developmental process; providing constructive feedback; self-awareness of developmental process as a supervisor; transference and counter transference; knowledge of ethical issues; awareness of multicultural considerations in supervision; etc. Interns will receive one hour of supervision of supervision in the group format and an additional half hour of individual supervision to address supervisory issues.
+The focus will be on conceptualization and assessment of supervisees' needs and developmental process; providing constructive feedback; self-awareness of developmental process as a supervisor; transference and counter transference; knowledge of ethical issues; awareness of multicultural considerations in supervision; etc.

 Interns will have a weekly assessment seminar/supervision.
 Interns are expected to conduct two to three batteries during the course of the year.
 The focus of the seminar includes selection, scoring, and interpretation of various objective and projective measures, report writing, and feedback.

 Interns will receive weekly supervision in a group format on their couples' counseling work.
 Supervision will include review of video-recorded sessions, discussion of couples' interventions, and ethical considerations.